angeldollface/sharkey.ts/README.markdown

 ## ABOUT :books:

 This library for Deno is there to interact with Sharkey from Typescript.
-I wrote this to prototype a library in another programming language and get a feel for Sharkey's API routes.
+This repository contains the source code for this library.

 ## USAGE :hammer:

 ### APIs

-To get the documentation for this library, please visit this library's documentation pages [here](https://angeldollface.boo/sharkey.ts).
-Please also take care to import ***Sharkey.ts*** via an HTTP import or by adding it to your Deno project.
-The documentation gives inaccurate information on imports (This is not down to me, this is a known issue with Deno.).
+Documentation for this library can be found [here](https://angeldollface.boo/sharkey.ts).

-You can import any of ***Sharkey.ts's*** APIs by adding the following line to your Typescript file:
+You can import any of ***Sharkey.ts's*** APIs by adding the following line to your Typescript file(s):

 ```Typescript
 import { functionName } 'https://deno.land/x/sharkey/mod.ts';
 ```

-`functionName` represents any of the function signatures present in the documentation pages.
+`functionName` represents any of the function signatures present in the library.

 ### EXAMPLE

-To get a feel for how to use ***Sharkey.ts***, please read the unit tests located in [`mod_test.ts`](mod_test.ts).
+Please read the unit tests located in [`mod_test.ts`](https://github.com/angeldollface/sharkey.ts/blob/main/mod_test.ts) to get a feel for the APIs ***Sharkey.ts*** provides.

 ## CHANGELOG :black_nib: